EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/6-LondorQuests.md

 ### Ceárta
 The ceárta is a small brick building, located near the west bank.
 It is the town's main forge and is responsible for crafting most if not all of the tools and weapons of the city.

-The forge is operated by **Gambion** a tall men in his early 30's with short black hair and relatively tanned skin, as well as his apprentices.
+The forge is operated by **Gambino** a tall men in his early 30's with short black hair and relatively tanned skin, as well as his apprentices.

 ### Lubdhi's Perfumery